-In 2020, the Baby Food Council completed a lab proficiency study leading to identification of labs capable of accurately and consistently detecting low levels of heavy metals in pureed baby foods.
-This study will allow for data to be analyzed across multiple labs for purposes of establishing a baseline for heavy metals in fruits and vegetables and measuring improvement over time.
+In early 2020, the Baby Food Council completed a lab proficiency study leading to identification of labs capable of accurately and consistently measuring low levels of elements in pureed baby foods.
+This study will allow for data to be analyzed across multiple labs for purposes of establishing a baseline for elements naturally occurring in fruits and vegetables and measuring improvement over time.

 In July 2020, the Baby Food Council took on a new project to establish a Baby Food Standard and Certification Program.

 Given FDA’s intention to set action levels through its Closer to Zero Action Plan announced in April 2021, Baby Food Council member companies made the decision to focus efforts on contributing and progressing the FDA Action Plan.
 As a result, the work of the Council has ceased.